grimdoomer/PiPROM/README.md

         -a <address>    I2C address of the EEPROM chip.
  ```

+ Note: You may need to replace "PiPROM" with "./PiPROM.a" on the command line if you get an error saying "PiPROM command not found".
 If you receive any errors during the reading or writing process check your wiring.
 Make sure your SDA, SCL, and GND wires have a strong connection between the Pi and the Xbox/EEPROM chip.

 ### Troubleshooting
 <p>